Burn-E99/TheArtificer/README.md

 Once everything is set up, starting the bot can simply be done with `deno run --allow-net .\mod.ts`.

 If you choose to run version `1.1.0` or newer, ensure you disable the API in `config.ts` or verify you have properly secured your instance of The Artificer.
 If you enable the API, you should manually generate a 25 char nanoid and place it in `config.api.adminKey` and copy your `userid` and place it in `config.api.admin` before running `db\populateDefaults.ts`.

 ---

-## Development Plans
-Current and future plans are listed on [the Milestones page](https://github.com/Burn-E99/TheArtificer/milestones).

----